 The WIE program coordinator is your resource to help navigate through each semester by establishing goals, maintaining accountability for them, and helping you take advantage of opportunities that come up.
 That could include exploring the things you’re already interested in doing, such as studying abroad or getting an internship, or it could be discovering new opportunities on campus, such as doing a research experience for a summer in a different state.

 WIE students will enroll in a First-Year Seminar together that will meet every week during the fall semester.
 During this class time, your program coordinator will lead class sessions on topics related to academic, professional, or personal success.

 Workshop activities may include topics such as: preparing for the career fair, networking with faculty, health and wellness, experiential learning, or academic success strategies.
+Social events with peer mentors may include activities such as: welcome orientation, game and craft nights, kayaking, or a trip to Henry Doorly Zoo.
 Every WIE student is encouraged to request workshops on specific topics that interest them.

 WIE students will make use of regularly scheduled study times or space.
 The goal is for you to connect around your academics and help you stay on top of your schoolwork, but you can also use this time to connect with your peers about anything!